SRIRUPINPOTULA/CSE-515-Project/Phase_2/README.md

 ```

 ## 1. Code:
-This directory consists of all the codes of the task, including the preprocessing and actual tasks.
+This directory consists of all the tasks' codes, including preprocessing and actual tasks.

 ### Util: